This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Bangladesh passport renewal process

 The process of renewing a Bangladesh passport involves a combination of online and in-person steps.
 To obtain an e-passport, you need to start by applying for it online.
-Afterward, you must visit the regional passport office that matches your current address to have your biometric data verified.
+Afterwards, you must visit the regional passport office that matches your current address to have your biometric data verified.
 Here are the steps to follow:

 Step 1: Register yourself